This specification defines an API that provides access to the vibration mechanism of the hosting device. Vibration is a form of tactile feedback.

 Document in a browsing context, the

-user agent MUST cancel the
+user agent MUST abort the

-algorithm, if any.
+already running processing vibration patterns algorithm, if any.

 This section is non-normative.